nfldffa/House-Price-Prediction-Project/README.md

 - **Characteristics:** It consists of 2,930 rows and 82 feature columns describing various aspects of the properties, from lot area to garage quality.

 ### ⚙️ Workflow
-1.  **Data Cleaning:** Handled missing values using imputation strategies (filling with median/mode) and dropping columns with more than 50% missing data.
+1.  **Data Cleaning:** Handled missing values using imputation strategies (filling with median/mode) and dropping columns with more than 50% missing data and removing irrelevant columns.
 2.  **Feature Engineering:** Converted categorical variables into a numerical format using *One-Hot Encoding* to be processed by the model.
 3.  **Model Training:** Trained the model using `XGBRegressor` on the training set (80% of the total data).
 4.  **Model Evaluation:** Measured the model's performance on the test set (the remaining 20%) using **R-squared (R²)** and **Mean Absolute Error (MAE)** metrics.
 5.  **Feature Importance Analysis:** Identified and visualized the most influential features in determining price predictions.

 ### 📊 Results
-- The model achieved an **R-squared score of 0.9315** on the test data.
+- The model achieved an **R-squared score of 0.9261** on the test data.
 - The **Top Three Most Influential Features** in predicting the sale price are:
-    1.  **OverallQual:** Overall material and finish quality.
+    1.  **Lot Frontage:** length of the property facing the street.
-    2.  **GrLivArea:** Above-ground living area square feet.
+    2.  **Lot Area:** land area.
-    3.  **GarageCars:** Size of garage in car capacity.
+    3.  **MS SubClass:** type of house.

 ### 🚀 Tech Stack
 - **Python**